helto4real/dotfiles/README.md

 # Ecrypt and decrypt values

-To encrypt use `ansible-vault encrypt_string --vault-password-file vault-password.txt "<the string to encrypt>" --name '<varname>'"`
+To encrypt use `ansible-vault encrypt_string --vault-password-file vault.secret "<the string to encrypt>" --name '<varname>'"`
 Then copy the output to `/group_vars/all.yaml`

 To decrypt the string use: